 How to manage your finances effectively if you’re self-employed

-Posted 16.02.2022
+Posted 16.02.2024

 Being self-employed allows you to have the flexibility with how you manage your time, but when it comes to managing your finances, things can be a little riskier.
-According to the Office of National Statistics[i], 15.3% of the UKs workforce is self-employed, and there is little being done to encourage the self-employed to save into their pension in the same way as auto-enrolment encourages contributions to workplace pensions.
+According to the Office of National Statistics[i], 2.45 million of the UKs workforce is self-employed, and there is little being done to encourage the self-employed to save into their pension in the same way as auto-enrolment encourages contributions to workplace pensions.

 This article offers helpful pointers on how to manage your finances if you’re self-employed and why investing into a pension early can help you achieve more financial security when you retire.